-- Strong creative-thinking, organizational, problem-solving, and time management skills.
+- Strong creative-thinking, organization, problem-solving, and time management skills.

 - Ability to self-manage and work efficiently in a fast-paced but flexible environment.

-- Excellent interpersonal and cross-cultural communication skills, and experience in a multi-ethnic team.
+- Excellent interpersonal skills, cross-cultural communication, and experience in a multi-ethnic team.

 - Sound judgment and ability to take initiative.